-The number of candidates is less than the number of vacancies a) One position vacant - no applications b) Two or more positions vacant - insufficient applications to fill all vacancies
+The number of candidates is less than the number of vacancies a.
+One position vacant - no applications b.
+Two or more positions vacant - insufficient applications to fill all vacancies

-In this situation, an attendance by-election will be required to fill the vacancy.
+An attendance by-election will be required to fill the vacancy.